hoxiea/hoxiea.github.io/appointlet.md

 <br>

 ### Appendix: Faking A Weekly Time
-Inspired by the high rate of changes I saw for reserved weekly times last year, I'll be discontinuing reserved weekly times as a scheduling experiment for the Fall 2022 semester.
+Inspired by the frequent changes to reserved weekly times last year, I'll be discontinuing reserved weekly times as a scheduling experiment for the Fall 2022 semester.

-I sincerely hope that this new scheduling approach will mean that my Appointlet availability reflects sessions that are likely to happen, versus sessions that are likely to get changed or canceled with 24-72 hours to go.
+I hope this new scheduling approach will mean that my Appointlet availability reflects sessions that are highly likely to happen, versus sessions that are likely to get changed or canceled with just 24-48 hours to go.
 This should make me more available to help my students succeed!

 That said, if there's a timeslot when you'd like to work with me consistently each week, you could use the above scheduling policies to "fake" your weekly time.

 Suppose, for example, you wanted to work with me every Sunday 7-8pm, starting 9/4/2022.
 You could:

-1. Request 9/4 7-8pm as soon as it becomes visible: exactly two weeks prior, on 8/21 at 8pm.
+1. Request 9/4 7-8pm when it first becomes visible: exactly two weeks prior, on 8/21 at 8pm.
-2. Request 9/11 7-8pm as soon as it becomes visible: exactly two weeks prior, on 8/28 at 8pm.
+2. Request 9/11 7-8pm when it first becomes visible: exactly two weeks prior, on 8/28 at 8pm.
-3. Request 9/18 7-8pm as soon as it becomes visible: exactly two weeks prior, on 9/4 at 8pm. **But 9/4 at 8pm is exactly when your first session ends!** So once we're done with our first session, take 30 seconds to visit [my Appointlet page](https://hamilton.appointlet.com) and request your preferred time in 2 weeks.
+3. Request 9/18 7-8pm when it first becomes visible: exactly two weeks prior, on 9/4 at 8pm. **But 9/4 at 8pm is exactly when your first session ends!** So once we're done with our first session, take 30 seconds to visit [my Appointlet page](https://appt.link/hamilton) and request your preferred time in 2 weeks.
-4. Request 9/25 7-8pm as soon as Appointlet offers it, exactly two weeks prior: 9/11 at 8pm. **But 9/11 at 8pm is exactly when your second session ends!** Grab that future time!
+4. Request 9/25 7-8pm when it first becomes visible: exactly two weeks prior, on 9/11 at 8pm. **But 9/11 at 8pm is exactly when your second session ends!** Grab that future time!
 5. (...repeat this process of booking exactly 2 weeks out for as long as it makes sense...)

 So once you have those first two sessions booked, your desired timeslot (two weeks away) should become available at the moment each of our sessions end - you'll be in front of your computer, thinking about tutoring, and you can take a few seconds to request another session.